Our mission is simple, empower young athletes and their communities to eat for performance with confidence.

 I am on a mission to change the way nutrition is perceived and taught.
 To achieve my mission, I have committed to sharing my performance eating journey.
 My journey and my knowledge combined are at the roots of Eat This for Performance.
 I am inviting everyone to take a journey with me and fill their heads with invaluable nutrition knowledge.

-Here are 3 quick stories about Pearle's journey, where the inspiration for Eat This for Performance came from,and what impact she will make on the lives of those who dare to learn.
+Here are 3 anecdotes about my journey, where the inspiration for Eat This for Performance came from, and what impact I will make on the lives of those who dare to learn.

 Fresh out of my masters degree in nutrition, I launched into starting my own private nutrition consulting gig.
 At the time, it was called Element Nutrition (not a bad name eh?).
 I started it with the best intentions and with a friend who shared my vision.
 Within 3 months we were recruited to work for a dietitian running a 10 year old sports nutrition practice which at the time was called ATP Nutrition (another fun name if you know what ATP is – insert nutrition geek giving thumbs up here!).

 When the learning had run its course, I found myself at a crossroads.
 I was a little beaten up by entrepreneurship and felt defeated and frankly like a bit of a failure.
 My friendship was ending and it felt like my passion for nutrition was ending too.

 So, I quit.
 Mentally, physically and emotionally, I quit nutrition.